 If event days become available, the Parks and Recreation Department will determine the process for utilizing vacancies.

-Butler Park as well as the dog park at Auditorium Shores do not host special events and must be kept available to public use.
+Butler Park and the dog park at Auditorium Shores are not available for special events and must be kept open for public use.

 Can I host an event at Barton Springs or other City of Austin Pools?

 Pools are not designated as special event locations and will not be approved as event spaces.

 Select pools may be rented through the Aquatics Office for birthdays or similar functions after normal pool hours.